Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_2.rst

 .. code-block:: python

-   # Import the logging module
+   # Import the 'logging' module.
    import logging as log

-   # Set the logging options
+   # Set the logging options.
    log.basicConfig(level = "INFO")

 We load the samples using the :func:`ioutil.load_samples` function.

 .. code-block:: python

-   # Import the 'dgd.ioutil' module
+   # Import the 'ioutil' module from 'bulkDGD'.
    from bulkDGD import ioutil

-   # Load the preprocessed samples into a data frame
+   # Load the preprocessed samples into a data frame.
    df_samples = \
        ioutil.load_samples(# The CSV file where the samples are stored csv_file = "samples_preprocessed.csv",